POB3

 review:

-summary: This IEA annotation infers POB3 involvement in DNA replication
+summary: This IEA annotation infers POB3 involvement in DNA replication from

-assembly and fork progression.
+fork progression.

 action: ACCEPT